sematext/docs/docs/synthetics/alerts.md

 ## Metric Alerts

 Apart from the auto-created Synthetics alerts, you could create a custom alert on any of the [Synthetics metrics](./metrics.md) and get notified when they are triggered.
 This could be used to set performance budgets for any of the metrics like page size, resource count, etc. You could create a threshold or anomaly alert.
-Metric alerts can be created directly from Synthetics charts in the monitor overview page or from custom charts for Synthetics metrics in [dashboard](/dashboards).
+Metric alerts can be created directly from Synthetics charts in the monitor overview page or from custom charts for Synthetics metrics on [dashboard](/dashboards).
 You can select the metric to create the alert rule by clicking the bell icon when you hover over the chart.

 ![Create Metric Alert from Synthetics charts](../images/synthetics/create-synthetics-metric-alert.png)